-This article provides the basic considerations for the development of plant layout in a presentation form.
-For more details in any of the listed points you can refer to any standard piping books.
-This presentation will provide an overview on basic considerations.
+The main objective of efficient plant layout design is to design and construct the plant in an economic fashion that meets all the process requirements and client specifications while operating in a safe reliable manner.
+This article provides the basic considerations for the development of plant layout.
+For more details in any of the listed points, you can refer to any standard piping books.

 - Area Allocation

 - Manpower availability

 - Availability of Industrial Gas

 - Site Size

 The plot plan is the master plan locating each unit/facility within the plot boundary for a process industry such as

 - Chemical /Agro Chemical / Petro Chemical / Organic Chemical / Inorganic Chemical

 - Power Generation